data-integrations/google-cloud/docs/BigQueryTable-batchsink.md

 will be dropped.
 * Upsert - records that match on Table Key will be updated.
 Records that do not match will be inserted.

-**WriteDisposition**: Type of write disposition to use.
-This can be set to Empty, Truncate, or Append.
-* Empty - Job should only write to empty tables, otherwise an error is thrown.
+**Truncate Table**: Whether to truncate the output table before writing to it.
-* Truncate - Job will truncate an existing table before writing to it.
+* True - Will delete all rows in the table before writing to it.
-* Append - Job will append to an existing table.
+* False - Will append the new rows to the table.

 **Table Key**: List of fields that determines relation between tables during Update and Upsert operations.